 The main street is always packed with car traffic, busy and noisy, a place to avoid for us but full of fast food eateries and café (less expensive than the ones with view over the caldera) and other useful corners (travel agents, post office etc).
 Don’t forget that Fira is the transportation hub of the island, from the KTEL bus station depart all the buses to the beaches and the villages.
 Those that don’t want to rent bike or car may find it convenient to stay in Fira to save some time if they plan to explore the island by bus.
 The truth is that the last years we prefer other corners of the island.

-Perched on the cliffs, overlooking the sea, the town of Fira shares with the Partenon the fame of the best known images of Greece.
+Perched on the cliffs, overlooking the sea, the town of Fira shares with the Parthenon the fame of the best known images of Greece.

-The city is a spectacle, with a climax at the sunset.
+The city is a show, with a climax at the sunset.
 Its narrow streets have some commerce tourist oriented.

 Fira is the main town on Santorini and a very pretty place.

 Part of the town is sitting on steep cliffs and there is a superb view of the bay from there.